UWCNuclear/GammaCoincidence/README.md

 - On the HV module, slowly decrease the voltage to 0 V and switch off the module and the NIM crate.
 - Gently disconnect the signal coaxial cables from the two detectors.

-# Activity 2: Coincidences with a Digital Experimental Setup (1 hour)
+# Activity 2: Coincidences with a Digital Experimental Setup
 - Switch on the XIA crate and reboot the Data Acquisition desktop.
 - Using a terminal, start the Poll2 software on the PC by navigating to ~/paass-lc/acq and typing “poll2”: